Universal far-from-equilibrium Dynamics of a Holographic Superconductor: Methods

 Note in particular that \reef{eq.noisyBoundary} implies that the phase is a random variable.
 In our numerics we find that it is sufficient to update the noise boundary condition at larger intervals, say every 100 time steps.
 We have also run the simulations updating the noise at every time step, as well as every $10$ time steps, again with no apparent impact on the results - provided the noise amplitude is adjusted in accordance with \reef{eq.noisyBoundary}.
 Clearly there is a lower limit on the sampling frequency for which this statement is true - consider, {\it e.g.}, the extreme case of only updating the noise once or twice during the entire simulation.
 However our results show no detectable dependence on sampling frequency, which implies that we stayed far away from this lower limit throughout.
+An illustration of the dependence of the evolution on the noise parameter is given in Supplementary Fig. \ref{fig.bulkNoise}.

-\section{Quasinormal Mode Analysis}
+\subsection{Quasinormal Mode Analysis}

-We find it convenient to perform this analysis using Schwarzschild coordinates, in which the background metric takes the form \be ds^2 = \frac{\ell^2}{z^2} \left[ -f(z)dt^2 + \frac{dz^2}{f(z)} + dx^2 \right]\,, \ee with the same function $f = 1-z^2/z_h^2$ used throughout.
-We then expand the full equations of motion to linear order around a background solution.
-An important simplification is that in order to determine poles in the correlation function of the order parameter we only need to consider scalar operators, since these cannot mix with vector modes to first order in perturbation theory.